 Why Every Intelligent Investor Needs a Contingency Plan

-As we discuss in our investment valuation hub, intrinsic value is a long-term concept.
+As we discuss in our long-term investing guide, intrinsic value is a long-term concept.
 However, life happens in the short term.
 If you encounter a medical emergency or job loss while your portfolio is down 30%, and you lack a contingency plan, you are forced to sell your high-quality stocks at a massive discount just to pay bills.
-This turns a temporary paper loss into permanent capital destruction.
+This turns a temporary paper loss into permanent capital destruction — the single most avoidable wealth-destroying event.

 The Three Tiers of a Modern Contingency Plan